 Muscle Imbalances Part 2: The Long and Short of It

-A lot of people weighed in on this concept with dismay that stretching tight muscles would not allow that muscle to lengthen!!
-For this post, we will look at another classic case of muscle imbalance and overactive fatigue, the hamstrings.
+Many people held to this concept with dismay that stretching tight muscles would not allow that muscle to lengthen!!
+For this post, we will look at another classic muscle imbalance and overactive fatigue, the hamstrings.